1996 Bedok Reservoir flat murder: Case and arrest

 On the afternoon of 26 August 1996, several residents (including a ten-year-old schoolboy) of a HDB block located at Bedok Reservoir Road were shocked to see a man running out of one of the units, with his clothes stained in blood and had injuries on his hands.
 The man, who was dressed in a military uniform, rushed down the stairs and reached a carpark, where he drove a car to leave the neighbourhood.
 Prior to that, two of the nearby residents witnessed a man assaulting a woman near the kitchen window and heard screams of a woman and a child from that same flat.
 Later, after the man left, two neighbours went near the flat to investigate what happened, and found bloodstains nearby the staircase and a trail of blood outside the flat.
 It led to the neighbours contacting the police.

-By the time the police arrived, 17-year-old Gina Chua, who lived in the flat with her mother and two brothers, arrived back home at the flat, where several police officers and residents were gathering outside the flat.
-After Gina opened the door and allowed the officers in, they discovered Gina's four-year-old youngest brother and their 39-year-old mother Neo Lam Lye lying on the bedroom floor with knife wounds all over their body.
+By the time the police arrived, a 17-year-old girl, who lived in the flat with her mother and two brothers, arrived back home at the flat, where several police officers and residents were gathering outside the flat.
+After the girl opened the door and allowed the officers in, they discovered her four-year-old youngest brother and their 39-year-old mother Neo Lam Lye lying on the bedroom floor with knife wounds all over their bodies.
 The boy was still alive, but Neo was dead by the time she was found.
-The boy sustained multiple slash wounds at his skull, face, shoulders and arms, while Neo had a total of 109 knife wounds, including two stab wounds which went right through the mouth.
+The boy sustained multiple slash wounds at his skull, face, shoulders, and arms, while Neo had a total of 109 knife wounds, including two stab wounds that went right through the mouth.